jgibbons-cp/java-goof/README.md

    exploited is `public Todo(...)`  Add three of four todos to ensure sampling does not exclude the run in a profile and in a few minutes you should see Critical in the "Vulnerability Severity" column.
-Click into the profile and then go into Analysis and you will see a hibernate vulnerability.
+Click into the profile and then go into Analysis and you will see a struts or hibernate vulnerability.
   * Enjoy!